jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 Over the course of my career, I've used many different software products.
 Not one has helped me with a business task.
 This started sounding pretty appealing.
 I want to spend my time doing what I get paid to do - engineering.
 If these tools can help me codify and reduce the time I spend on some business process, then it's worth giving them a try.

-## What We'll Cover
+## What I'll Cover

-In this post we're going to
+In this post I'm going to

 1. describe what workflow automation is,
 2. discuss why "no-code" platforms may not be the right choice,